oracle/odpi/doc/src/structs/dpiCommonCreateParams.rst

     Specifies the number of statements to retain in the statement cache.
 Use a value of 0 to disable the statement cache completely.

+.. member:: dpiDbTokenInfo* dpiCommonCreateParams.dbTokenInfo

+   Specifies a pointer to a :ref:`dpiDbTokenInfo<dpiDbTokenInfo>` structure.
+   Each member of structure is populated with authentication parameters used for token based authentication.
+This requires Oracle Client 19.4 (or later), or 21.5 (or later).